vineethdhagey/pedestriandetection/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-*Built with ❤️ using PyTorch, Ultralytics YOLOv8, and Streamlit*
+*Built using PyTorch, Ultralytics YOLOv8, and Streamlit*

 ![Dashboard Screenshot](https://github.com/user-attachments/assets/0e9a0455-c818-4a06-9fbc-232fae853762)